About Hereditary ATTR Amyloidosis

 Peripheral Sensory Motor Neuropathy

-Pain, numbness, or weakness, usually in the hands and feet, caused by damage to the nerves in the limbs.
-Symptoms can also include difficulty walking and falls.
+Progressive pain, numbness, or weakness, usually beginning in the hands and feet, caused by damage to the nerves in the limbs.
+Symptoms can also include falls and difficulty walking.

 Autonomic Neuropathy